 Reporters get dozens of press releases every day.
 Yours will catch their attention if it is clear and easy to read and has something to say.
-Try to thirk like a journalist when you write your release: start with what, who, where, and when, and then give a clear and concise why.
+Try to think like a journalist when you write your release: start with what, who, where, and when, and then give a clear and concise why.
 Leave the inflammatory rhetoric, wild unsupported claims, and angry rants for later-if you can't entirely let them go, you can put them in as a direct quote.
 Here's the formula:

-- I. In the upper left-hand comer write FOR IMMEDIATE RELEASE, and underneath write any contact information you can give-name, phone number, email address, website.
+- I. In the upper left-hand corner write for IMMEDIATE RELEASE, and underneath write any contact information you can give-name, phone number, email address, website.
 Leave this information off only if you want strict anonymity. - 2.
-Give the release a title that sounds like a newspaper headline: CONFERENCE ON POLICE BRUTALITY PLANNED FOR APRIL 3 or PROTESTERS TARGET BIOTECH COMPANY.
+Give the release a title that sounds like a newspaper headline: conference on POLICE BRUTALITY PLANNED FOR APRIL 3 or PROTESTERS TARGET BIOTECH COMPANY.
 Keep it short, simple, and informative. - 3.
-Load as much information as you can into the first paragraph: "Antiwar activists from around the state will gather on the State House lawn on Saturday, February 15 to protest the Bush administration's policies in Iraq.
-The demonstration, which has been endorsed by X, Y, and Z, will begin at 10:00 a.m. and will include a march down Main Street followed by an open forum.
-Organizers are predicting that the protest, part of a worldwide day of action, will draw a crowd of several thousand demonstrators ..."
+Load as much information as you can into the first paragraph: "Antiwar activists from around the state will gather on the State House lawn on Saturday, February 15 to

-You can get free press passes to attend concerts and similar events simply by approaching the promoters as a representative of the media-you'll probably get mare privileged treatment than any of the paying customers.
-A press pass might also hdp you get past security, or could belster your cover story If you need to cross national borders in an emergency.
+You can get free press passes to attend concerts and similar events simply by approaching the promoters as a representative of the media-you'll probably get more privileged treatment than any of the paying customers.
+A press pass might also help you get past security, or could bolster your cover story if you need to cross national borders in an emergency.